Privacy poliy - GDPR

 • Internal anti-fraud results and scores

-• Possible monitoring status (technical blacklist)
+• Any monitoring status (technical blacklist)

 KYC/AML-CFT compliance data

-• Proof of address (utility bill, receipt)
+• Proof of address (utility bill, rent receipt)

 • Information on UBOs (names, ownership percentages)